RashadTanjim/RashadTanjim/README.md

 [![Facebook](https://img.shields.io/badge/%20-Facebook-black?color=222244&labelColor=000000&logo=facebook&logoColor=ffffff)](https://www.facebook.com/arnobtanjim)
 [![Blog](https://img.shields.io/badge/%20-Blog-black?color=222244&labelColor=000000&logo=blogger&logoColor=ffffff)](https://www.towardsharing.com)

+> Jr. Software Engineer, Programming Hero <br />
 > Graduated from North South University, Dhaka, Bangladesh <br />
-> Full-stack software developer, Freelancer <br />
+> Full-stack Developer, Blogger, Freelancer <br />
 > Interest fields: Software Engineering, Cloud Computing, Artificial Intelligence

 Howdy, This is Rashad Tanjim.
 I am a Full-Stack developer having 2 years of experience in this field of developing & designing apps and websites.
-Recently, I have completed my graduation on B.S. in Computer Science & Engineering from North South University (NSU).
+I have completed my graduation on B.S. in Computer Science & Engineering from North South University (NSU).
 My major studying field is on Machine Learning & Data Science and the minor is on Computer Networks & Software Engineering.

 Learning things like developing, designing, creating projects is a habit to me.
-Every projects of my work, I'm learning new Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.
+Every projects of my work, I'm try to learn new as well as updated Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.

-Currently, I'm working as a part-time developer doing local projects such as making eCommerce apps websites.
-Moreover, I'm working on ML related projects and I have already published 2 Conference papers and 1 Journal paper.
+Currently, I'm working as a a Jr. Android Developer at Programming Hero whare I'm contributing to our Android App.
+Moreover, I'm researching on ML related projects and I have already published 2 Conference papers and 1 Journal paper.
 Thank you.

 ### My Work Stacks: